aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/convert/pdf-to-word/_index.md

 The following limitations apply and will be addressed in future versions:

 - Multi-column text is not supported
-- Password-protected PDF documents are not supported

-**Note**: We support Python, C#, Java, Ruby, PHP, NodeJS, Go, Android, Swift so far you can find the sample code below in this page:
+**Note**: We support Python, C#, Java, Ruby, PHP, NodeJS, Go, Android, Swift to convert PDF to Word.
+You can find the sample code below in this page.

 ## REST API

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Convert/SaveAs) lets you call this REST API directly from a browser.

 You can also use cURL command-line utility to test this REST API.
 The following are a few examples of using cURL, supplied with a sample **Input Document** [demo.pdf](demo.pdf).
 The **Output Document** would be as follows: [demo.docx](demo.docx).

 {{< nosnippet >}}
 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}